Escape From Plainview - Based on a True Story - Chapter 4 - End of the Line

 Inside, I'm floored by what I see.
 On one end of the terminal sits the Continental Airlines check-in with it's serpentine line of humanity stretching across floor of the entire terminal, which is at least 100 yards long and beginning to curl back upon itself.

-also has a line snaking the entire width of the terminal in the opposite direction, and is curling back upon itself.
+At the other end of the terminal, United Airlines, MY airline, also has a line snaking the entire width of the terminal in the opposite direction, and is curling back upon itself.
 In the middle is a no-man's land of people facing in all directions, frowning, pointing, fretting, swearing - occasionally shoving their bags with their feet along the slushy tiles at indeterminate intervals, in a direction known only to them.

 They resemble slaves pushing a huge circular grindstone inside a mountain in some bad medieval movie, and I expect them to start chanting, "Oh Wee Oh..." at any moment.